Novus bank account review

-Novus also says that you’ll be able to generate a “positive impact” for charities and other social or environmental causes simply by using your card, but at no extra cost to you (details on how that works are still to come).
+Novus says that you’ll be able to generate a “positive impact” for charities and other social or environmental causes simply by using your card, but at no extra cost to you.

 Novus isn’t live yet and it hasn’t confirmed a launch date.